video-db/agent-toolkit/README.md

   - **branch_name:** The branch name to which the changes are pushed (e.g., `sdk-context-branch`).

-### 2. Update Docs Context
+### 🧩 Update Docs Context
+---

+This workflow automates the update of the documentation context by scraping and processing the documentation site.
+It generates a hierarchical JSON (doc tree) of the documentation pages, filters and processes the content through an LLM using custom prompts, and consolidates the refined content into a single Markdown output file.

 **Trigger:**
 - **Manual:** Triggered via `workflow_dispatch`.

 **Workflow:**
 - **Scrape:** The workflow scrapes the [documentation site](https://docs.videodb.io) to generate a doc tree JSON.
-- **Filtering:**
-  The workflow uses the `include` and `exclude` patterns from the configuration to determine which documents should be processed  only the relevant documentation is selected.(it uses doc tree JSON to see hierarchical strucutue)
+- **Filtering:** The workflow uses the `include` and `exclude` patterns from the configuration to determine which documents should be processed  only the relevant documentation is selected.(it uses doc tree JSON to see hierarchical strucutue)
-- **Crawling:**
-  Each selected document is then crawled using [FireCrawl](https://www.firecrawl.dev/) to retrieve its content.
+- **Crawling:** Each selected document is then crawled using [FireCrawl](https://www.firecrawl.dev/) to retrieve its content.
 The crawler converts the fetched content into a Markdown format.
-- **LLM Processing:**
-  The Markdown output of each document is processed through an LLM for summarization and refinement.
+- **LLM Processing:**  The Markdown output of each document is processed through an LLM for summarization and refinement.
 The prompt used by the LLM is configurable through the prompts settings in the configuration file using `prompts` key, allowing for customized processing of each document.

-- **Consolidation:**
-  Finally, all LLM-processed Markdown outputs are consolidated into a single file and saved as the final documentation context output.
+- **Consolidation:**  All LLM-processed Markdown outputs are consolidated into a single file and saved as the final documentation context output.
 - **Commit:** Finally, it commits and pushes the changes (or opens a pull request) to update the docs context in the repository.

 **Configuration:**